 Up until 2019 I had been what you might call a general photographer having photographed a number of weddings along with various other family photography jobs and photography of a more commercial nature.
-It was then however that I decided to focus on my strengths and would specialise in weddings, events and portraiture.
+It was then however that I decided to focus on my strengths and would specialise in Wedding Photography, Portraiture and Events.

 On a more personal level, my family are up and away and I live with my partner Tracy who amongst other skills is also a talented photographer.
 There is nothing we like more than getting out together for a long walk, with cameras by our sides of course!
 I am also a bit of a motorcycle enthusiast, though I have to say I’m a fair weather biker and love to get out for a good long run on my Triumph Explorer when time and the Northern Ireland climate permits.

 2020 sees the start of a new long term personal photography project for me.
-I expect that the theme might develop as time goes on, but from the outset it is all about environmental portraiture.
-As well as being central to my work, I glean a great deal of personal satisfaction from portraiture photography.
-My aim form the outset is simply to put together a great body of work.
+I expect that the theme might develop as time goes on, but from the outset it is all about Environmental Portraiture.
+As well as being central to my work, I get a great deal of personal satisfaction from great portraiture photography.
+My aim form the outset is simply to put together a high standard body of work.
 At some stage I hope I can put it on display or use it to further enhance my reputation as a photographer.
 If you are interested keep an eye on my news page.